8mecem8/Vanilla-Js-eCommerce/README.md

 # Vanilla-Js-eCommerce
 Simple amazon like Vanilla-Js eCommerce project

-In this project I used OOP programming model with JS 'Class' to write components
+In this project I used OOP programming model with JS 'Class' to write components, I used dynamic routing with JS without page refreh.For payment Methods I used paypal api.

+My main target was to learn how E-commerce platforms work and make better future E-commerce pprojects

 # Languages and Tools